 “Over 100 members of the community have been involved in making 8 amazing new films for SwanComm 2018!”

-The 2018 Swancomm Film Festival returns for its’ 3rd annual event in Swansea.
-The festival will be a celebration featuring screenings of community-made shorts films on a variety of themes including people’s views on Swansea, the city’s culture and diversity, homelessness, austerity as well as other fictional films.
+The 2018 Swancomm Film Festival returned for its’ 3rd annual event in Swansea.
+The festival marked a celebration featuring screenings of community-made shorts films on a variety of themes including people’s views on Swansea, the city’s culture and diversity, homelessness, austerity as well as other fictional films.

-We are extremely lucky this year to be hosted again at the wonderful National Waterfront Museum, the majestic Warehouse Gallery will be transformed into a pop-up cinema with room for all your friends and family to sit and enjoy an afternoon of short films.
-There will be opportunities to meet the film-makers and hear about their experiences of making the films.
+We were extremely lucky to be hosted again at the wonderful National Waterfront Museum, the majestic Warehouse Gallery was transformed into a pop-up cinema with room for friends and family to sit and enjoy an afternoon of short films.
+There were opportunities to meet the film-makers and hear about their experiences of making the films.

-The festival is a partnership project between LOCWS International and Adult Learning Wales.
-SwanComm Film Festival will feature films made by a wide range of participants across Swansea during film-making courses.
-Groups took part in accredited and non-accredited film and media courses lead by professional film-makers Dave Marchant and Jamie Panton and came from Toronto Place and Gorseinon Social Centre run by the City and County of Swansea’s Social Services Learning Disability Services; EYST; The Red Café’s Bloom Project; Communities for Work; Crisis Skylight South Wales, SNAP Cymru and The Wallich.
+The festival is an annual celebration that culminates a partnership project between LOCWS International and Adult Learning Wales.
+SwanComm Film Festival features films made by a wide range of participants across Swansea during film-making courses.
+Community groups take part in accredited and non-accredited film and media courses lead by professional film-makers Dave Marchant and Jamie Panton.
+The groups who took part for 2018 came from Toronto Place; Gorseinon Social Centre; EYST; The Red Café’s Bloom Project; Communities for Work; Crisis Skylight South Wales, SNAP Cymru and The Wallich.

 Groups learned skills in using still cameras, video cameras, green screening, animation and editing, directing, interviewing and the theory of filmmaking.
 For many taking part this was the first time they had ever held a camera, and participants have left with transferable skills and enthusiasm to learn more.
 A full list of filmmakers and participants will be available in the credits of each individual film and and in a tab at the top of the page.